History of the Forts and Lighthouses of Salvador

 Naufrágio do galeão Santíssimo Sacramento em 1668

-After 3 centuries submerged, its hull was located, at 13º 02′ 18″ S and 30º 30′ 14″ W, by fishermen who were looking for the reason why their nets were stuck to the bottom.
-What was left of the Sacramento lay at a depth of 15 meters near a steep slope.
+After being submerged for three centuries, the galleon’s hull was located by fishermen who noticed that their nets were stuck to the bottom.
+What was left of the Sacramento lay at a depth of 15 metres, next to a steep slope.
+The hull later slid down this slope, ending up at a depth of between 25 and 30 metres.

 See also History of the Foundation of Salvador da BahiaHistorical Center of Salvador